 Our why . . .

 The Hub is a program of RISE.
 Since our inception in 2011, R.I.S.E. has intentionally created opportunities that support the careers of creatives of color and women and enable their work to be more widely seen and their practices to develop and expand.

 From showcasing local talent in our music festivals to providing creative spaces for the community to present their works, RISE continues to enlighten Chattanooga’s cultural landscape by investing in our city’s creative communities of color.

 We continue to invest in initiatives that offer career exposure and preparedness opportunities to next generation arts professionals of color.
 We work to ensure that the reach, impact and stewardship of institutions in the arts and creative sector reflect the region’s full talent pool, is accessible to all residents, and enriches all communities.
-We hope our efforts will lead to increased exposure, employment, and career mobility of current and next-generation arts professionals of color.
+We hope our efforts will lead to increased exposure, employment, and career mobility of current and next-generation arts professionals of women and color.